Table of Contents

 How Will The Crisis Conclude?

-At the conclusion of this current fourth turning in 2025, we will likely see the end of nation states.
+At the conclusion of this current fourth turning, we will likely see the end of nation states.
 Much as Doug Casey has discussed in the past with the idea of “phyles”.
 The idea being that people will group not according to geography, but according to similar values and interests.

 Then humanity will begin a new great age like nothing we’ve seen before.